 - Number of responses (positive vs. negative)

 - Reasoning for losing the opportunity pricing, competitor, feature, etc.

 How to plan and lead a successful weekly sales meeting?

 Setting the agenda and making sure your team is aware of what’s going to be discussed in advance helps keep everyone on the same page and ensures your team turns up prepared.
 With one-off meetings, you’ll have to establish a specific agenda for each and every meeting.
 But with a weekly recurring sales meeting, you’ll often be covering the same ground, just with more recent information.

 To ensure your meetings cover everything they need to, split the agenda in two:

 A general agenda: The purpose of the meeting is always going to revolve around updates on current sales efforts and deals.
 The majority part of every meeting will run around taking updates on current sales deals.
 So, it’s better to plan a general agenda that could be followed in every meeting rather than sending the same instructions week after week.
-This way by the time every member of the team will be familiar with a certain set of things to prepare for every meeting.
+This way every member of the team will be familiar with a certain set of things to prepare for each meeting.

 Weekly specific content: Having a general agenda could be a regular routine for every meeting but there should be some additional agenda for every week to make the meetings more actionable and engaging.
 This agenda could revolve around some unforeseen developments or changes that need to be made either to current efforts, methodology, or sales goals, or it could be some new business opportunity.